Now we’re at Alert Level 2 the Timaru Hospital will adopt the below visitor restrictions until further notice.

-In all exceptions, where a visitor is allowed to access the hospital, appropriate screening will take place before they are allowed to enter the care environment to ensure they are well, have clean hands.
+At all times, where a visitor is allowed to access the hospital, appropriate screening will take place before they are allowed to enter the care environment to ensure they are well and have practiced hand hygiene.

 Please check with ward reception on arrival to ensure your family member or friend is accepting visitors.